hsh-elc/vpl-grappa-integration/install.md

    - Set the name and description.
    - Configure the "Maximum number of files" setting as required.
 2. **Upload ProFormA Integration Files**:
-   - In "Execution files", upload `vpl_evaluate.sh`, `proforma_settings.sh`, and the ProFormAFormatter fat jar directly.
+   - In "Execution files", upload `vpl_evaluate.sh`, `proforma_settings.sh`, and the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar` directly.
    - Create a folder named `task` in "Execution files" and upload the ProFormA task file into this `task` folder.
 3. **Mark Files to Keep**:
-   Go to "More/Files to keep when running" and mark `proforma_settings.sh`, the `ProFormAFormatter` fat jar, and the ProFormA task file within the `task` folder.
+   Go to "More/Files to keep when running" and mark `proforma_settings.sh`, the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar`, and the ProFormA task file within the `task` folder.
 4. **Finalize Activity Configuration**:
    Under "Execution options", set "Run", "Debug", and "Evaluate" to "Yes" to enable these features for students.
 5. **Testing**: